-Any TDSB teacher may request a free cycling education program provided by our staff at their school, via the TDSB EcoSchools Program.
-Check back in fall 2018 to view the application for a program in spring 2019.
+Any TDSB teacher may request a free cycling education program provided by our staff at their school, via the TDSB EcoSchools program.
+Visit the Cycling Supports page and click on “Cycling Education Programs” for more information and the application form.

-Toronto teachers or students in secondary school, who are interested in starting a school bike club or other bike-related program, may contact Chantelle Campbell-Sholzberg at ccampbell @ culturelink.ca or 416-588-6288 x203.
+Toronto teachers or students in secondary school, who are interested in starting a school bike club or other bike-related program, may contact Chantelle Campbell-Sholzberg at email@example.com or 416-588-6288 x203.

 Project history and recognition